lukehutch/serverx/README.md

 ### Custom handlers

-You can register a standard Vert.x `Handler<RoutingContext>` rather than a `RouteHandler<T>` if you want to handle a route yourself, e.g. if you want to use your own HTML template engine to render content:
+You can register a standard Vert.x `Handler<RoutingContext>` rather than a `RouteHandler<T>` if you want to handle a route yourself (e.g. if you want to use your own HTML template engine to render content, send a custom status code, or respond with a custom MIME type):

 ```java
 @Route(path = "/price.html", requireLogin = false)